-Baring only a few exceptions, the standard height for most kitchen counters is 90cm (36 inches).
+Baring only a few exceptions, the average bar height for most kitchens is 90cm (36 inches).
 This height allows for a comfortable and practical height to work at for the average height person.
 It’s also a fair compromise when it comes to comfortable seating.

-Later in this post, we’ll delve a little deeper and explore the various styles of bar stool for you to accessorise your new kitchen with but first, let’s look at the matter at hand - what is the correct bar stool height for a 90cm counter?
+Later in this post, we’ll delve a little deeper and explore the various styles of counter height stools for you to accessorise your new kitchen with but first, let’s look at the matter at hand - what is the correct bar stool height for a 90cm counter?

 So, what is the ideal bar stool height for a kitchen island or counter?

 Standard kitchen counter heights can vary by small margins so if your counter height is 2cm shorter than the accepted height of 90cm, simply reduce the bar stool heights by the same amount.
 So, for example, if your counter height is 88cm, the correct bar stool should be between 60cm and 70cm in height.

 Another way to measure the ideal bar stool height for a kitchen island or counter is to measure the gap from the top of the bar stool to the underside of the counter.
 Ensuring this gap measures in at between 15cm - 25cm will seat you comfortably at the countertop whilst retaining enough room for your legs.

 SHOP - Louis Adjustable Bar Stool